 “I got that test done, and it came back positive,” O’Malley said.

 Lyme Disease Testing

-  O’Malley has chronic Lyme disease, a disease she tested negative for with a different test months prior, something Dr. Rick Sponaugle says is common.
+O’Malley has chronic Lyme disease, a disease she tested negative for with a different test month prior, something Dr. Rick Sponaugle says is typical.

 “People are told there’s no Lyme disease in Florida, such a myth,” Sponaugle said.
 “You can walk through your backyard in Florida, in California, in Connecticut, and you can get a tick bite.”